 This double chocolate chunk ice cream probably won’t even make it to the pool.
-Most of it has already been eaten by Mr. Penguin.
+Most of it has already been eaten.
 I don’t think I realized my love for frozen goodies until around October when I invested in the reeses’ ice cream frozen pumpkins.
 Chocolate + ice cream = forever.

 - 5 egg yolks

 - 3/4 cups sugar, divided in half